drew-gill/The-Long-Road-to-Drug-Discovery/README.md

-# LRDD-Team2
+# About the Long Road to Drug Discovery

-Godot 2D game designed to help illustrate the process of drug discovery, safety testing, and marketing.
+An HTML5 game designed to help illustrate the process of drug discovery, safety testing, and marketing through board game-esque mechanics.

+Built in the Godot 2D Game Engine.